-- 227 The SA shall hold an informal meeting once every six weeks or additionally as events warrant at the discretion of the - 228 Executive Board.
-This meeting will be reserved for informal discussions between SA members and other interested - 229 parties, to set goals and priorities for the upcoming weeks.
-No legislation can be decided upon during these informal - sessions.
+The SA shall hold an informal meeting as events warrant at the discretion of the Executive Board.
+This meeting will be reserved for informal discussions between SA members and other interested parties, to set goals and priorities for the upcoming weeks.
+No legislation can be decided upon during these informal sessions.
 The attendance policy will remain in effect during the meeting.

-231 Section 5: Executive Session
+Section 5: Executive Session

-- With the concurrence of two-thirds of the voting members in attendance, the SA or any of its committees may go into - 233 executive session only to discuss confidential matters as defined by this Charter.
-No policy determinations will be made - in executive session.
-Executive session shall be closed to non-voting, non-executive members of the assembly. - Community members may be invited by the assembly to participate in an executive session.
-Secret ballot votes shall be - 236 reserved for executive sessions.
+With the concurrence of two-thirds of the voting members in attendance, the SA or any of its committees may go into executive session during a regularly scheduled meeting only to discuss confidential matters as defined by this Charter.
+No policy determinations will be made in executive session.
+The Student Assembly may also hold executive sessions for internal elections and planning purposes.
+Executive session shall be dosed to nonvoting, non-executive members of the assembly.
+Community members may be invited by the assembly to participate in an executive session.
+Secret ballot votes shall be reserved for executive sessions.

-237 Section 6: Quorum
+Section 6: Quorum